Your Tooth Protection Plan

 Dental-Health & the Sticky Issues

-Sugary foods, for example, make it possible for large amounts of bacteria to flourish in the mouth.
+Sugary foods make it possible for large amounts of bacteria to flourish in the mouth.

 "Juice is a very concentrated source of sugar."